 Unlike purely trekking peaks, Lobuche Peak combines classic trekking through Sherpa villages and ancient monasteries with technical climbing sections that require basic mountaineering skills.
 The journey begins with the famous flight to Lukla, followed by a scenic trek through Namche Bazaar, alpine valleys, and glacial landscapes before reaching Lobuche High Camp, the gateway to the summit push.
 This blend of cultural immersion, dramatic scenery, and alpine challenge makes Lobuche Peak a favorite choice for climbers looking to step beyond trekking into the world of mountaineering.

 Lobuche Peak is ideal for fit trekkers with previous high-altitude experience who want to test their endurance and confidence on snow, ice, and rocky terrain.
-The climb involves the use of crampons, ice axe, fixed ropes, and harness, making it an excellent introduction to technical Himalayan climbing under the guidance of experienced Sherpa leaders.
+The climb involves the use of crampons, an ice axe, fixed ropes, and a harness, making it an excellent introduction to technical Himalayan climbing under the guidance of experienced Sherpa leaders.

 Peak height: this peak height is 6,119 m

-Region: Lobuche is a classic Himalayan adventure located in Nepal’s Everest (Khumbu ) region, offering an exciting combination of high altitude trekking and technical mountaineering.
+Region: Lobuche is a classic Himalayan adventure located in Nepal’s Everest (Khumbu ) region, offering an exciting combination of high-altitude trekking and technical mountaineering.

 Trip Duration: 16-18 days